Tuesday, April 4th

 What to Do: Get your drainage system inspected and fixed.
 If there is no drainage system, have one installed.

-An open sump pump is more likely to clog up.
+An open sump pump is not just a sad sight, it's also more likely to clog up.

 If your sump doesn't have a lid - something we see very day in basements across the nation - it will get clogged and dirty over time and either slow down or stop entirely.

 What to Do: Have your sump inspected to see if it's time to repair or replace.
-And make sure your next one is covered with an air tight sealed lid that prevents debris, is child and pet-safe AND keeps water from evaporating right back into the basement.
+And make sure your next one is covered with an airtight sealed lid that prevents debris, is child and pet-safe AND ensures water doesn't evaporate right back into the basement.
 Needless to say, this describes our sump pump systems.
 Our pumps also include a pedestal that keeps the sump from coming in contact with the bottom of the container.

-Sump pumps typically expel the water collected via discharge lines.
+Sump pumps typically expel any water collected via discharge lines.
 When discharge lines become frozen or clogged, the system fails.

 Discharge lines should be clear and covered.
 Your goal is to make sure your discharge lines can transport water out of the basement and far away from your foundation even during the winter.

 What to Do: Ensure your sump's discharge line can't freeze up and stays clear.
 Basement Systems offers an attachment called IceGuard, installed at the beginning of the line to keep water flowing out of the basement even when the line is frozen.
 And at the end of the line, we recommend our LawnScape Outlet, which prevents debris, mice and other small critters from getting in and clogging up the system.